AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/line.md

 # Line

+>[!NOTE]
+>
+>You are viewing the documentation for Analysis Workspace in Customer Journey Analytics.
+Its feature set differs slightly from [Analysis Workspace in traditional Adobe Analytics](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/home.html).
+[Learn more...](/help/getting-started/cja-aa.md)

 The Line visualization represents metrics using a line in order to show how values change over a period of time.
 A line chart can be used only when time is used as a dimension.

 ![Line visualization](assets/line-viz.png)